-This website is dedicated to a remarkable human being named Ahn Chang Ho.
-He is one of Korea's most patriotic and respected historical figures.
-His philosophy and life are good examples of serving people as a true leader.
-Dosan is his pen name and well known to all Koreans.
-He chose it seeing Hawaii for the first time from the ship he was traveling on from Korea on his first journey to America in 1902 .
+This website is dedicated to a remarkable human being named Dosan Ahn Chang Ho.
+He should be Korea's most respected patriotic historical figure.
+His philosophy and the way he lived his life are good examples of sincerely serving people as a true leader.
+Dosan is his pen name.
+He chose it after seeing Hawaii for the first time from the ship he was traveling on.
+Dosan and his new bride Yi Hye Ryon (Helen Ahn) left Korea on their first journey to America in 1902 .
 "Dosan" means "island mountain".
-Dosan realized he was going to be on his own like an island and had to rise up strong like a mountain to lead Korea to become a modern democratic independent nation. read more
+Dosan realized he was going to be on his own like an island and had to rise up strong like a mountain to lead Korea to become a modern democratic independent nation.read more

 Helen Ahnis Dosan's wife.
 Her Korean name is Yi Hye Ryon.
 She came to America with Dosan in 1902.
 They were the first married couple to come to America from Korea.
 Her contribution to the Pioneer Korean community in America and her sacrifices for the Independence Movement and Korean people are more important than many people understand.
 Without her solid support Dosan could not have been as effective of a leader as he was.
 She was the center of the early Pioneer Generation community for many years.
 Her life was extremely difficult, but, she never gave up her love for Dosan and for Korea.
 Her story deserves more recognition. read more

 Helen Ahn Riverside, CA 1911